khazanovanastasia/The-Last-Observer/README.md

 - focusing on one camera reduces awareness of the rest of the building
 - incomplete information creates pressure and uncertainty

+**The player creates their own intelligence**
+Floor plans are not automatically updated.
+Players are free to inspect the building, compare camera feeds, and annotate maps in any way they choose.
+Because information is gathered through observation, notes can be accurate, outdated, or completely incorrect, turning documentation itself into part of the gameplay.

 ---

 ## Core Systems